TCAT McKenzie Students Win State Awards

-Tennessee College of Applied Technology in McKenzie sent 19 post-secondary students and 1 secondary student to the Tennessee SkillsUSA Competition in Chattanooga.
-Twelve students received medals in various competitions.
+TN College of Applied Technology in McKenzie sent 22 post-secondary students and 1 secondary student to the Tennessee SkillsUSA Competition in Chattanooga.
+Nineteen students received medals in various competitions.

-TCAT-McKenzie was also the recipient of two other awards.
-The Chapter of Excellence honors chapter achievement relative to SkillsUSA’s framework of developing personal, workplace and technical skills.
-The James D. King award for Division III (schools with under 300 students) is presented to the school with the highest total points at the end of SkillsUSA competition.
+TCAT-McKenzie was also the recipient of the James D. King award for Division III (schools with under 300 students).
+This award is presented to the school with the highest total points at the end of SkillsUSA competition.
 Points are based on number of contest entries and level of award earned.
-TCAT-McKenzie is very proud to have received both of these awards.
+TCAT-McKenzie is very proud to have received this award for the 3rd year.

 SkillsUSA is a national organization serving teachers, high school, and college students who are preparing for careers in technical, skilled and service occupations, including health occupations.
 SkillsUSA programs include local, state and national competitions in which students demonstrate occupational and leadership skills.
 At the annual national-level Skills USA Championships, over 5,000 students competed in 87 occupational and leadership skill areas.